hhalvors/phi367_s2019/postscript-questions.md

 author: Hans Halvorson
 ---

+The page numbers here are to the English translation by Howard and Edna Hong, published by Princeton University Press.

 1.  (p 300) What do you think that K means by "the language of abstraction"?
 In what contexts might it be appropriate to speak in the language of abstraction?
 (See also p 314)